Lab 1: Getting to know your Mango Pi

 Review the contents of the xfel hexdump.
 Does the newly initialized memory seem to filled with zeros, random values, or some pattern?

-Use xfel to write the blink-actled.bin program to memory and then hexdump the memory again.
+Use xfel to write the blink-actled.bin program to that memory location and then hexdump the memory again.

 $ xfel write 0x40000000 blink-actled.bin